Guo Kexin

 Guo Kexin (郭可信; 1923–2006), also known as Ke-Xin Guo or K. H. Kuo (Ke-Hsin Kuo), was a Chinese chemical engineer, physicist, metallurgist and crystallographer.
-He was an academician of the Chinese Academy of Sciences, and is considered the main pioneer of electron microscopy in China.
+He was an academician of the Chinese Academy of Sciences, and is a pioneer of electron microscopy in China.

 Life

 Guo was born on August 23, 1923.
 In 1941, he graduated from Chongqing Nankai Middle School.
 He graduated from Zhejiang University in 1946 with a Bachelor of Engineering degree in chemical engineering.
 In 1947, Guo went to study in Sweden.

 Guo was the Director and a senior researcher at the Beijing Electron Microscope Open Laboratory (a.k.a.
 Beijing Laboratory of Electron Microscopy) and the Center for Condensed Matter Physics and the Institute of Physics, Chinese Academy of Sciences.
 Guo was the main founder of the Chinese Society for Electron Microscopy (a.k.a.
 Chinese Electron Microscopy Society, CEMS; 中国电子显微镜会), and served as its Director/President from 1982 to 1996.